Financial-Times/upp-kubeconfig/README.md

 # UPP kubeconfig

-## WORK IN PROGRESS
+## Where is this used
-This repo / document is not final.
-The instructions probably won't work right now, until I've finished off the config structure and some other bits.
+This is used by the `coco-jumpoff` box that DutyOps uses.

 ## Description
 This repo contains: